 There are some vulnerabilities to that.
 A couple of vulnerabilities being if one of the sites on the server is slow, your site can slow down.
 If one of the sites on the server gets hacked, your site can get hacked.
 It's more vulnerable now.
 There's a lot of other things to think about like if one other site is using too many resources and the server goes down, that means your website is going down even though your website did nothing wrong.

 Now, let's talk about managed hosting.
-Managed hosting is actually when you have a host that manages the maintenance of your website.
+Managed hosting is actually when you have a host that manages the maintenance of your website, like what Nexcess offers.
 Typically the host also will offer some sort of support for the entire stack.
 Meaning, if you have a problem with a theme or a plugin or something like that on your site, they will help you troubleshoot what the issue is rather than just saying, "Go to the theme developer," or "go to the plugin developer," they will actually do their part to help you identify the problem.
 They may not go to the extent of coding a solution if it's not their product at fault, but they will help identify a problem.
 Really what that means is a managed host is a support team for you, right?

 Managed hosting can be on a shared server.
 For example, SiteGround offers managed hosting, but it's on a shared server.
 There are other types of servers that are different than shared servers.